 If you’ve had a particularly fun and enjoyable weekend, it can be quite a challenge to get ready for work again.

-One thing to keep in mind is to try avoid doing work if possible.
+One thing to keep in mind is to try avoiding doing work if possible.
 You need to give yourself time to rest and recharge before the week starts.
-Don’t get started on that report that yet, but this doesn’t mean that you should slack off either.
+Don’t get started on that report yet, but this doesn’t mean that you should slack off either.
 Make a commitment to spend about an hour every Sunday night to prepare for the tasks to come.

-To add a little extra to your bath, you should try adding Epsom Salt to your regular bath water.
+To add a little extra to your bath, you should try adding Epsom salt to your regular bath water.